DesayoEm/KitchnSpy/Readme.md

+# KitchnSpy

+**KitchnSpy** is a data-first price tracking system built with FastAPI, MongoDB, and Celery.
+It scrapes selected KitchenAid products, logs historical price changes, and notifies subscribers via email when prices change or products are removed.

-*Building  with caffeine, and the desperate hope of finally justifying buying that gorgeous Evergreen Artisan mixer or maybe that classic white tilt-head... or both?*
+> *Built with caffeine and the desperate hope of justifying that gorgeous Evergreen Artisan mixer—or maybe the classic white tilt-head... or both?*

-## Okay, What's This about?

-I'm in the market for a KitchenAid tilt head stand mixer and mini food processor.

-KitchnSpy uses a sophisticated digital network (just kidding, it's just BeautifulSoup) to scrape the KitchenAid website and track the prices of these beauties:

-**Mixer Design Series 4.7L Evergreen Artisan (5KSM180WS)** - You'll understand my obsession if you know how gorgeous it is

-**Mixer Tilt-Head 4.3L Classic White (5K45SS)** - Never goes out of style

-**Glass Mixing Bowl 4.7 L (5KSM5GB)** - Because its transparent duh ¯\_(ツ)_/¯

-**Mini Food Chopper 830ml White (5KFC3516)** - I have this in red, so I can't justify buying another one.
+---

+## Tech Stack

+- **FastAPI** – API layer
+- **MongoDB** – DB storage
+- **Celery + Redis** – Handles database queues, background scraping and notifications
+- **BeautifulSoup** – HTML parsing engine for scraping web pages
+- **Power BI** – For data exploration and graphing

+---

-## Features
+## 📦 Features

-**Email Alerts**

-**Historical Tracking**

-**Pretty Graphs with Matplotlib visualizations**
+-  **Email Alerts** – Subscribe to products and receive notifications on price drops
+-  **Historical Tracking** – Logs each price change as a timestamped event
+-  **Graphing (in progress)** – Export to Power BI or visualize usingStreamlit

+---

+## Coming Soon

+- **Analytics Module** – Volatility detection, trend scoring, and price behavior summaries
+- **Export Module** – CSV, Excel, and JSON download endpoints for any product
+- **Multi-Vendor Support** – Modular scraping engine with vendor-specific adapters

+---

-## ⚠️ Disclaimer
+## 📝 Note

-* I'm not affiliated with KitchenAid, I just can't take my eyes off some of their stuff.
+This project is not affiliated with KitchenAid — I just like their stuff a lot.